cornell-dti/trends-in-web-dev-website/versioned_docs/version-2023sp/lecture6.md

 Metadata can be put in the _body_ of a request and can be written in many forms (most common is JSON or XML).
 For example, a `POST` request to login into a users' account will likely contain account information such as an email and pasword to be authenticated on the server in the body.

+Tools like [Postman](https://www.postman.com/) allow you to make these requests.
+So, if you're ever building a backend server, you can test that your API routes are working.

 #### Responses

 After sending a HTTP request, the server will respond with a specific status code to give us a general summary of how the request was handled.
 This helps us determine whether a request was successful or why it was unsuccessful.